-Thoracic CT (computer tomography) is an imaging method that uses x-rays to create cross-sectional pictures of the the chest and upper abdomen.
+Thoracic CT (computed tomography) is an imaging method that uses x-rays to create cross-sectional pictures of the chest and upper abdomen.

 Chest CT; CT scan - lungs; CT scan - chest

 You will be asked to lie on a narrow table that slides into the center of the scanner.